The Vitality Lab

 Helping young people build healthy habits for life

-The Vitality Lab is a community initiative bringing together nutrition science, cooking skills, and health coaching to help teenagers and families turn healthy intentions into lasting habits that support learning, wellbeing, and confidence.
+The Vitality Lab combines nutrition science, cooking skills, and health coaching to help teenagers understand their bodies, build confidence around food and, develop healthier habits that last.

 a basic understanding of how their bodies work